Louisiana Voodoo: Morality, ethics, and gender roles

-Various commentators have described Louisiana Voodoo as matriarchal because of the dominant role priestesses have played in it.
+Louisiana Voodoo was dominated by women, with the prominent role held by its priestesses leading various commentators to label it matriarchal.

 The feminist theorist Tara Green defined the term "Voodoo Feminism" to describe instances whereby African American women drew upon both Louisiana Voodoo and conjure to resist racial and gender oppression that they experienced.

 Fandrich suggested that Voodoo offered women the opportunity to venerate female deities and witness role models for female leadership that were not offered by other religions in Louisiana at the time.

-Michelle Gordon believed that the fact that free women of color dominated Voodoo in the 19th century represented a direct threat to the ideological foundations of "white supremacy and patriarchy."
+Michelle Gordon believed that the fact that free women of color dominated Voodoo in the 19th century represented a direct threat to the perceived ideological foundations of "white supremacy and patriarchy."

 Practices

 Present knowledge of Voodoo ceremonies is limited.
 There are no surviving systematic or detailed accounts of small-scale rituals, and the better recorded accounts of Voodoo ceremonies are restricted primarily to New Orleans rather than other areas of the Mississippi River Valley.
 From these accounts, it is apparent that rituals often took place in private homes, sometimes in a room set aside for ceremonial purposes.
-In other cases they occurred outdoors, as in Congo Square or Saint John's Bayou.
+In other cases, they occurred outdoors, as in Congo Square or Saint John's Bayou.

-There are four phases to a Voodoo ritual, all identifiable by the song being sung: preparation, invocation, possession, and farewell.
-The songs are used to open the gate between the deities and the human world and invite the spirits to possess someone.

 Initiation and leadership

 Voodoo was an initiatory religion and various accounts of initiation ceremonies survive, with the emphasis on initiation showing strong similarities with practices from Sub-Saharan Africa.
 Fees would often be charged for initiation, something that is common among African traditional religions and African diasporic traditions.
 Given that various extant African diasporic religions feature multiple degrees or progressive initiations through which a person can pass, Anderson suggested that a similar process might have been evident in Louisiana Voodoo.
 One Voodoo specialist, King Alexander, for instance reported that there were four degrees in the religion.

 For Voodoo's leaders, the tradition provided both a religion and a career.
 There are various references to these leaders charging people to attend their rituals.
-Some Voodoo leaders were able to achieve significant economic success through their activities; Marie Laveux for instance was wealthy enough to become a slave-owner.
+Some Voodoo leaders were able to achieve significant economic success through their activities; Marie Laveaux for instance was wealthy enough to become a slave-owner.

 Leaders seemed to have worn distinctive clothing during ritual.